shmulik-kummer/fireblocks-task/README.md

 ## Overview

 This project is designed to interface with the Fireblocks platform, receiving webhook notifications about transactions.
-When an expense account's balance drops below a specified threshold, the application initiates a top-up transaction from a treasury account to maintain sufficient funds in the expense accounts..
+When an expense account's balance drops below a specified threshold, the application initiates a top-up transaction from a treasury account to maintain sufficient funds in the expense accounts.

 ## Features